Current Risk Status: HIGH

 To address safety concerns for student housing, MIAD and General Capital (the owners of 252 student apartments and coordinators of off-site housing) have agreed to eliminate triple rooms for 2020-21.
-All rooms will be double rooms or a limited number of medical singles.
+All rooms will be double rooms unless a disability-related housing accommodation is arranged.

 The COVID-19 Task Force has created several working groups to address various aspects of our Fall 2020 solution.
 Focusing on community safety, these working groups will begin to explore in depth the questions posed by the task force, and come up with creative solutions.

 Check the FAQs page for answers to specific questions about the plan.

 The plan is based on the following premises and assumptions: